-The EHS physicians all share the common believe that good medicine requires thoughtful attention, unhurried communication and personalized care.
+The EHS physicians all share the common belief that good medicine requires thoughtful attention, unhurried communication and personalized care.

 Mark E. Vasiliadis M.D.Dr.
 Vasiliadis is a graduate of Langley High School, Virginia Tech and the University of Virginia School of Medicine.
 He completed his Family Practice residency training at Franklin Square Hospital in Baltimore, Maryland.
 He is board certified in Family Practice and has been practicing adult and pediatric medicine in the Northern Virginia area since 1994.
 Since 2003, he was honored by selection to the list of our area's "Best Doctors" by both the Washingtonian and Virginia Business magazines.